justinfriebel/foundation-dealer/README.md

   * `css/app.css`: All Sass files are minified and compiled to this file

 ## Updating SCSS and CSS
 **If you are working on a website which is already live, you must download the whole theme to your computer.
 If you already have the theme on your computer, re-download the SCSS and app.css files so as not to overwrite someone elses changes.
-This is only needed if you aren't using version control for your website**
+This is only needed if you aren't using version control for your website.**

 Before you update the SCSS in your project, in the command line, in the root folder of the theme, run: